-North Siouxon Creek Trail is a 10.4 mile out and back trail located near Yacolt, WA that features a river.
+North Siouxon Creek Trail (Mitchell Peak Trail) is a 8.7 mile out and back trail located near Ariel, WA that features a river.
 The trail is rated as moderate and primarily used for hiking.

 Great full day trek!
 Not for the faint of heart.